ThePython10110/ExchangeClone/README.md

     * Energy values for [Portability](https://github.com/thepython10110/Portability).
     * Added energy value for Why's Falling Block Tool
     * Mod developers can now set their own energy values by setting `exchangeclone_custom_energy` in the item/node definition.
+    * The Vital patch for the ExchangeClone ability sound is now included.
 * Changes
     * The changelog now has the most recent updates first, to make things easier to find.
     * Energy for Dark/Red Matter tool abilities (as well as the Transmutation Table) is no longer stored in an orb, but inside the player (called "personal energy").